Dog Sledding in Quebec: Our Favorite Places

 Dog sledding in Gaspésie

-Gaspésie is another region gaining popularity for its summer activities, and it also offers several dog sledding opportunities.
-The Pourvoirie Fournier Plein Air center provides various activities, including the chance to go dog sledding.
-At this center, you can choose from different durations: introductory sessions, half-days, full days, and even packages that include an overnight stay in a beautiful cottage!
+Gaspésie is becoming increasingly popular for its summer activities, but the region also offers several opportunities for dog sledding.
+Pourvoirie Fournier Plein Air runs a range of outdoor activities, including dog-sled outings.
+You can choose from introductory sessions, half-day or full-day trips, and even packages that include an overnight stay in a cozy cottage.

 Price: Starting from $200 CAD per person